WebAssembly/WASI/proposals/sockets/imports.md

 state of a recently closed socket on the same local address.
 In practice this means that the SO_REUSEADDR socket option should be set implicitly on all platforms, except on Windows where this is the default behavior and SO_REUSEADDR performs something different entirely.</p>
+<p>Unlike in POSIX, in WASI the bind operation is async.
+This enables
+interactive WASI hosts to inject permission prompts.
+Runtimes that don't want to make use of this ability can simply call the native
+<code>bind</code> as part of either <code>start-bind</code> or <code>finish-bind</code>.</p>
 <h1>References</h1>
 <ul>
 <li><a href="https://pubs.opengroup.org/onlinepubs/9699919799/functions/bind.html">https://pubs.opengroup.org/onlinepubs/9699919799/functions/bind.html</a></li>